smolanalytics

 Everything inside.
 One ask bar.

-47 MCP tools13 prompts12 report types9 CLI commands6 editors auto-wired4 import formats~7 bytes per event at rest
+79 MCP tools14 prompts12 report types9 CLI commands6 editors auto-wired6 import formats~7 bytes per event at rest

 smolanalytics is one analytics tool with incumbent-level depth behind a plain-english ask bar.
 One snippet captures web analytics (visitors, live-now, referrers, UTM, devices, plus an AI-assistant referral channel) and product analytics (funnels, retention, trends, breakdowns, paths, lifecycle, stickiness, B2B group roll-ups) from the same events.
-Your editor's AI gets 47 MCP tools and 13 built-in prompts, and a CI agreement test asserts the editor's answer always equals the dashboard's, because both come from the same deterministic report engine, never generated SQL.
-Also included: a verdict that says what to fix, a morning brief email, threshold alerts to Slack or signed webhooks, goals with first-touch attribution, Google Search Console with money-pages analysis, cohorts, saved reports, read-only share links, a plan-as-code CI drift gate that also works against PostHog, importers from PostHog, Umami, CSV and JSONL, one-call GDPR erasure, cookieless mode, and a single MIT Go binary that stores events at about 7 bytes each.
+If the app you are measuring is itself an AI agent, the same engine computes its observability from those events: tool-call health (calls, error rate, latency p50/p90/p99), an error taxonomy, and conversation health (turns, re-ask rate, abandon rate, time to first token, resolution).
+For the one question counting cannot answer, what people are asking about, your OWN model does the reading: over MCP it samples whole conversations (sample_conversations), infers labels like intent, sentiment or frustration, and writes them back as append-only events (label_conversation), and then smolanalytics counts conversations per label value (agent_labels).
+The labels are that model's inference and are always reported with the model named plus labeled and unlabeled counts; the counts over them are computed like every other number.
+It runs on the model you already pay for, so it is free and unmetered on every plan, unlike tools that run an LLM server-side over every message and bill per message.
+Your editor's AI gets 94 MCP tools and 15 built-in prompts.
+Also included: a verdict that says what to fix, a morning brief email, threshold alerts to Slack or signed webhooks, goals with first-touch attribution, Google Search Console with money-pages analysis, cohorts, saved reports, read-only share links, a plan-as-code CI drift gate that also works against PostHog, importers from PostHog, Mixpanel, Amplitude, Umami, CSV and JSONL, one-call GDPR erasure, cookieless mode, and a single MIT Go binary that stores events at about 7 bytes each.
 Self-host free, or use the cloud where every project is an isolated instance.

 web analytics